 Revenue gained from voluntary market carbon sales has financed the operational costs of protecting the Keo Seima Wildlife Sanctuary over the last three years—including support for local government salaries.
-The distribution of revenue is agreed between the government and WCS and provides support to communities to develop land use plans and clarify land tenure, provide financial management training to communities, and to support law enforcement.
+The distribution of revenue is agreed upon between the government and WCS and provides support to communities to develop land use plans and clarify land tenure, provide financial management training to communities, and support law enforcement.
 This model is also at work in the Southern Cardamom REDD+ Project, which is also now fully operational under carbon-credit-generated revenue.
-After a long and difficult decade developing REDD+ in Cambodia a true sustainable finance model has emerged.
+After a long and difficult decade developing REDD+ in Cambodia, a truly sustainable finance model has emerged.

 Nesting: Coordinating carbon finance at multiple scales

 Currently, there are opportunities for Cambodia to receive finance for greenhouse gas mitigation performance at both project and national scales.
 At the national scale, the Green Climate Fund offers an opportunity for countries to receive payment for “REDD+ results”.
 At the same time, companies are increasingly willing to invest in, or buy carbon credits from, forest carbon projects.

 In Cambodia, three forest conservation projects have raised over $11 million from contributions by companies from Europe, Japan, and the United States.
 Minister of Environment Say Sam Al has urged even greater participation in voluntary carbon markets—in order to boost natural resource conservation and local economic development through the sale of carbon credits.